The Frightening Path From Domestic Violence and TBI To Crime

 All of this raises a very thorny set question: does years of abuse leading to lasting brain trauma, emotional trauma, and behavioral issues make a person less culpable for their crimes?
 Should they be imprisoned, or is there a more rehabilitative action that could be taken to prevent future crimes?

-For those who have already committed crimes, there isn’t likely to be significant change anytime soon.
+Whether innocent or guilty, it is a good idea to get criminal lawyers Brisbane to help you with your case.
+For those already convicted, there isn’t likely to be significant change anytime soon.
 Prisons are poorly equipped to rehabilitate complex injuries like brain trauma, and there are few signs of criminal reform for victims of TBI or domestic violence.
 However, there is hope for most victims of domestic violence.

 Most survivors recover from their physical injuries naturally, with few lasting effects.
 With counseling, they may also overcome their emotional trauma in time as well.
 There is also treatment and rehabilitation available for those who experience long-term symptoms from traumatic brain injury.